miletic-deyan/britva/VERCEL_DEPLOYMENT.md

 -   A `vercel.json` file for deployment configuration
 -   An `api/index.php` file as the entry point
 -   Optimized environment variables in `.env.example`

+**Important Note**: In `vercel.json`, we set `"framework": null` since Laravel is not a native Vercel framework.
+Attempting to use `"framework": "laravel"` will result in a deployment error.

 ### 3. Deployment Options